AlfredPianist/printf/README.md

 # _printf
-This is printf project is about building a function as similar as possible to the original printf.
+This _printf project is about building a function as similar as possible to the original printf.

 # Features
 - The main function uses structures to call the function corresponding to the case.